outconn/testconnectors/README.md

-# ExploringJenkins
-To explore Jenkins
+This project is to explore Jenkins.